JMax45/telegram-bulk-downloader/README.md

 ### Downloading

-To start downloading images from a Telegram chat, simply run the `telegram-bulk-downloader` command in your terminal.
+To start downloading media files from a Telegram chat, simply run the `telegram-bulk-downloader` command in your terminal.
 The interface is interactive and will guide you through the process.

 ### Wiping Data